sdrasco/EdgeWalker/README.md

 ## Disclaimer

 Edge Walker does not account for transaction fees, although those could easily be factored into its calculations.
-It is also focused entirely on exercising options, not on any profits or losses that could be had by selling or trading the options themselves (a complex topic that concerns the market's preceived value of the time remaining until options expire).
+It also focuses entirely on exercising options, not on any profits or losses that could be had by selling or trading the options themselves (a complex topic that concerns the market's preceived value of the time remaining until options expire).

 ## Table of Contents